 Flow cytometry remains the most powerful tool for studying apoptosis in cell populations.
 However, many researchers may not be aware of the variety of options available for apoptosis markers.
 Here we explore the use of flow cytometry in apoptosis research and examine various fluorescent apoptosis markers.

-Flow cytometry has been used to study cell death for over 25 years [PMID: 1901329].
-In 1997, researchers at the Cancer Research Institute introduced the term necrobiology “to comprise the life processes associated with morphological, biochemical, and molecular changes which predispose, precede, and accompany cell death” [PMID: 9000580].
-These include the four major categories of cell death: apoptosis, necrosis, autophagy and necrotosis.
+Flow cytometry has been used to study cell death for over 25 years.
+In 1997, researchers at the Cancer Research Institute introduced the term necrobiology “to comprise the life processes associated with morphological, biochemical, and molecular changes which predispose, precede, and accompany cell death”.
+These include the four major categories of cell death: apoptosis, necrosis, autophagy, and necroptosis.
 Their prediction; that flow cytometry would become the dominant methodology for measuring and studying necrobiology, has proven correct.

 Mitochondrial changes – These dyes can be used to measure mitochondrial membrane potential to identify an early apoptosis event.

 Caspase Activity – These dyes can be used to measure caspase activation to mark intermediate apoptosis.

 Membrane Permeability – These dyes can be used to measure membrane permeability during intermediate apoptosis.

 - Viobility™ dyes

 - Ghost Dyes™